 We were pleased to join the Florida Trucking Association for their spring conference in April to talk with their members about the nature of social media, and why it poses a particular risk for the trucking industry.

-There are some best practices for using social media no matter what industry you are in, but after decades of working with transportation and logistics companies throughout Florida, we know it is especially important for truckers and their companies to understand that social media use must be an important element of their risk management planning.
+There are some best practices for using social media no matter what industry you are in.
+After decades of working with transportation and logistics companies throughout Florida, we know it is essential for truckers and their companies to understand that social media use must be an important element of their risk management planning.

 After all, social media has broken down the barriers between people’s personal and professional lives, so what truck drivers and other employees post can definitely affect your company.
 But the trucking industry has a few characteristics that make it particularly vulnerable to reputational and legal harm via social media.